 Google has finally unveiled brand page for Google+, allowing businesses and brands to join their social network.
 This begins a new era for the search engine heavyweights.

 “So far Google+ has focused on connecting people with other people,” Google SVP of Social Vic Gundotra said in a blog post.
-“But we want to make sure you can build relationships with all the things you care about—from local businesses to global brands—so today we’re rolling out Google+ Pages worldwide.”
+“But we want to make sure you can build relationships with all the things you care about—from local businesses to global brands—so today we’re rolling out worldwide.”

-The new Google+ brand pages look similar to Google+ Profiles, except for the little square icon that designates that it’s a Page rather than a Profile.
+The new Google+ brand pages look similar to their Profiles, except for the little square icon that designates that it’s a Page rather than a Profile.
 Users can add brands such as Fox News, the Dallas Cowboys and Angry Birds to their circles, check out their information and browse their photos.
 When users add a brand to their circles, it increases that brand’s follower count.

-Google’s launch partners include Angry Birds, CNN, Fox News, the Muppets, the Dallas Cowboys, Pepsi, Toyota, Macy’s, X Games, WWE, Train, Barcelona Football Club and Save the Children.
+The search engine’s launch partners include Angry Birds, CNN, Fox News, the Muppets, the Dallas Cowboys, Pepsi, Toyota, Macy’s, X Games, WWE, Train, Barcelona Football Club and Save the Children.

 When the search giant first launched Google+, brands immediately jumped on the opportunity to gain additional exposure.
-Google soon asked brands to stop creating Google+ profiles.
+Google soon asked brands to stop creating profiles.
 It quickly became a controversy that forced the company to accelerate its plans for business pages.